Lausitz Science Park - Where Science Meets Business

-The Lausitz Science Park is one of the outstanding projects of structural development.
-Under the leadership of the BTU Cottbus-Senftenberg, an innovation landscape with international appeal is to be created at the Cottbus site over the next few years, combining excellent basic and applied research with innovative spin-offs and numerous company settlements.
-To this end, the BTU, together with the Ministry of Science, Research and Culture of the State of Brandenburg, has sought strong partners such as the Fraunhofer-Gesellschaft, the German Aerospace Center (DLR) and the Leibniz Association, as well as economically strong companies such as LEAG, BASF Schwarzheide, Deutsche Bahn and Rolls-Royce.
+The business and science park in Cottbus is being developed together with the Ministry of Science, Research and Culture of the State of Brandenburg and strong partners such as the Fraunhofer-Gesellschaft, the German Aerospace Centre (DLR) and the Leibniz Association as well as economically strong companies such as LEAG, BASF Schwarzheide, Deutsche Bahn and Rolls-Royce.

-Prof. Gesine Grande , President of the BTU
+Prof. Gesine Grande , President of BTU Cottbus-Senftenberg

 Photo: Uwe Kloessing